 Lucky for you, most developers pursue a job in software because they love solving problems.
 Monetary compensation is important, but there are a lot of things great developers want more than money.

-In a nutshell, most developers are fulfilled by doing work that makes a difference.
+In a nutshell, doing work that makes a difference fulfills most developers.
 Writing good software is equivalent to inventing solutions and THAT is why developers do what they do.

-When you create an environment that supports, motivates, and rewards developers, the result will be better code, better software, happier customers, and a stronger business.
+When you create an environment that supports, motivates, and rewards developers, the result will be better code.
+You’ll get better software, happier customers, and a stronger business.

 Here’s a quick list of things that will keep your developers effective and satisfied on the job: